joyhe208/pkg_sqltranslate/README.rst

 SQLTranslate
 ============

-SQL Translate stores database info and generates complex sql queries so people who don't know sql can access the data they need in a user friendly way.
+SQL Translate stores database info and generates complex sql queries with simple input parameters to make customized data packages accessible.

 Features
 --------
-- Store database info in jsons --> DatabaseInfo class will use JSON data to cache a DatabaseInfo object example jsons:
+- A DatabaseInfo object is created when there is a tableInfo.json file in the working directory.
+There may also be a dataCategories.json, which allows people to access data from categories instead of explicit column names.
+This DatabaseInfo object is cached and unless tableInfo.json or dataCategories.json is modified, SQLTranslate will use the cached object to general SQL queries.

+DatabaseInfo required dictionaries:

-``tableInfo =
+tableInfo =
 {
     'climatic':
     {